bamartrod/bamartrod/README.md

 - Administrative software development with Angular, Java Spring & MySQL
 ### Key accomplishments
 - +100 single mothers coached to start a digital transition of their entrepreneurship
+- talks to single mothers about basic computing skills

 # Skills resume
 - Soft skills: Learn mindset and high adaptability, coaching and mentoring, strategic planning and abstract thinking